freeradical13/freeradical13.github.io/index.md

 All chromosomes other than allosomes are called [autosomes][].

 A [locus][] is a fixed position of a gene on homologs.
 If the alleles at a locus are the same, the locus is [homozygous][]; otherwise, [heterozygous][].
 In a heterozygous locus, one allele may be [dominant][] over the other [recessive][] allele meaning that it masks the expression of the recessive allele in the phenotype.
 [Complete dominance][] masks a recessive allele completely in the phenotype.
 [Incomplete dominance][] may create an intermediate phenotype expressing both alleles.
 [Co-dominance][] occurs when both alleles are distinctly expressed in the phenotype.
 A dominant allele is denoted with an uppercase letter and a recessive allele with a lowercase letter.

+In [pleiotropy][], one gene has more than one phenotypic effect.
+In [polygenic inheritance][], multiple genes have some additive phenotypic effect.

+In [epistasis][], one gene's phenotype expression effects (e.g. masks) another gene's phenotype expression.

 Given a frequency of two alleles in a diploid population, the [Hardy-Weinberg Principle][] may be used to predict the corresponding genotypes under random sexual reproduction in the absence of non-genetic pressures.